Artifizer/hyp/README.md

 This is especially important when using AI code generation or onboarding new team members where consistency and safety cannot be compromised.

-> Keep in mind that no tool—including Rust's compiler, Clippy, Kani, and Hyp—can catch every possible bug or logic error.
+> Keep in mind that no tool including Rust's compiler, Clippy, DyLint, Kani, and Hyp can catch every possible bug or logic error.
 A comprehensive approach combining multiple tools and thorough manual code review remains essential.

 ## What Hyp Catches (That Other Tools Don't)